THE CAMERA AND EYE: A LIFELONG RELATIONSHIP WITH PHOTOGRAPHY

 EXPANDING PHOTOGRAPHIC HORIZONS AND THE SWITCH TO NIKON

 By my university years, I began doing photography for the student newspaper.
-I was growing a bit disenchanted with the Canon A-1 for what were — looking back on it now silly reasons (it's a terrific machine, if a bit less robust than the Nikons of the time), but I still needed the capability of a motor drive.
-Autofocus was in its infancy with cameras like the Minolta Maxxum 7000, but not yet dependable.
+I was growing a bit disenchanted with the Canon A-1 for what were — looking back on it now — silly reasons (it's a terrific machine, if a bit less robust than the Nikons of the time), but I still needed the capability of a motor drive.
+Autofocus was still in its early days, but in my opinion not yet fully dependable.

 Several photographers I knew were shooting Nikon, and the paper had one or two Nikkor lenses in its stable.
 At the same time I was offered an opportunity to apprentice with an established city newspaper photographer to gain greater insights into the craft.
 Of course, he shot Nikon as well and had an arsenal of lenses.